Ginxss/tfds/README.md

 The keys for the search tree have to be comparable with `operator==`, `operator<` and `operator>`.

-Can also be used as a Priority Queue, although the use of the wrapper [Priority Queue](#priority-queue) is recommended for that, because of its simpler interface.
+Can also be used as a Priority Queue, although the use of the wrapper [Priority Queue](#priority-queue) is recommended because of its simpler interface.

-The search tree deallocates on destruction.

 ---